moddayz/bell_police_bin/README.md

 1. Download the archive bell_police_bin-main.zip
 2. Run Dayz_tools https://store.steampowered.com/app/830640/DayZ_Tools/
 3. Launch and select AddonBuilder in it
-4. In the Addons source directory line, specify bell_police_bin-main \ bell_police_bin-main \ HelicopterSIB - the HelicopterSIB folder
+4. In the Addons source directory line, specify bell_police_bin-main \ HelicopterSIB - the HelicopterSIB folder
 5. Uncheck Binarize
 6. Pack it.
 7. You should get HelicopterSIB.pbo